-We recommend Tinkercad, a free, web based 3D design tool, for beginner designers that includes lessons or short tutorials to learn the many features available to users.
-You'll need a valid email address to sign up.
+We recommend Tinkercad, a free, web-based 3D design tool for beginner designers that includes lessons and short tutorials on available features.
+You will need a valid email address to sign up.

 Free STL files

 You can get free designs from Thingiverse, an online community for 3D printing.
-Search by keyword, or browse collections and categories for a design of your interest.
+Search by keyword, or browse collections and categories for design options.
 The STL file is available for download.

 Getting into 3D printing